bakame-php/stackwatch/docs/1.0/exporters.md

 ### URL in the browser view

-The browser view detects the IDE automatically to allow opening the file locally.
+The `ViewExporter` provides special handling for URLs when rendering in a browser.
-This method returns the IDE currently in use by checking environment variables and URL parameters.
+It attempts to detect your IDE automatically, so you can **open files locally directly from the browser view**.

-It resolves the IDE in this order:
+The IDE is resolved in the following order:

-- Checks the URL for a query parameter `?ide=` (e.g., `?ide=vscode`).
+- **URL parameter**: Checks for `?ide=` in the query string (e.g., `?ide=vscode`).
-- Checks the environment variable `IDE`.
+- **Environment variable**: Checks the `IDE` environment variable.
-- Uses the optional default you provide.
+- **Fallback**: Defaults to `PhpStorm` if no valid IDE is found.

-- Falls back to PhpStorm if none of the above are set or valid.
+This detection ensures that links in the browser view will open files in your preferred editor, improving the debugging experience.